How to care for cut flowers

 So if you buy flowers for various occasions, you usually have a mix bouquet of flowers.
 And that's good, because we can assume that the bouquet will "fade progressively."
 How then can we positively influence the durability of bouquets?

 In the first place, if the flowers are without water for more than a quarter of an hour, the stalks begin to close and will be unable to absorb water as well as when fresh.
-Therefore, it is always necessary before placing the flowers in a vase to cut the stems at least 0.5 cm, diagonal cut would be the best.
+Therefore, it is always necessary before placing the flowers in a vase to cut the stems at least 1 cm, diagonal cut would be the best.
 For cutting we can use pruning scissors or a sharp kitchen knife.
 Always use a clean vase, because any dirt can cause increased bacteria and turbidity of the water.
 Always clean stalks from the leaves, so they can´t fall into the water.
-No need to put too much water, it is sufficient enough that shorter stems are covered.
+No need to put too much water in, but make sure shorter stems are covered.
+Just beware that fresh flowers do tend to drink water a lot more than after few days, so check if water levels are high enough.

-If it is within our abilities, we change water each day and clean the vase from possible residues.
-Stems can be trimmed a bit every other day to better absorb fresh water.
+If it is within your abilities (time wise, will wise), do change water at least every other day and clean the vase from possible residues, cut the stems a bit every so that they absorb fresh water better.
 Rotten and soft stems can hardly drink fresh water.
-If we want to save ourself the hassle or don’t have enough time to change the water every day, we can add a drop of Savo, but really just a tiny drop.
+If you want to save ourself the hassle or don’t have enough time to to this as often, you can add a drop of Savo, but really just a tiny drop.
 It prevents the formation of unwanted bacteria.

-Last but not least, we do not locate flowers near a blazing radiator or in direct sunlight, where they subjected to more heat.
-It is essential to realize that flowers rather flourish in colder environment.
+Last but not least, do not locate flowers near a blazing radiator or in a direct sunlight, where they are subjected to more heat.
+It is essential to realize that flowers in a colder environment more than in a warm one.

-So, dear friends, now you that know how to do it, may your cut flowers beautify your interior as long as possible.
+So, our dear customers, now you that know how to do it, may your cut flowers beautify your interior as long as possible.